Coronavirus: Germany to use new antibody-based drug | DW | 24.01.2021

 "It takes decisive government action, but it also takes responsible behavior from everyone.
 We are all in the same boat," he said.

-At the beginning of the pandemic in April, Spahn appealed for increased understanding for difficult political decisions during the coronavirus crisis.
-He also warned that measures were likely to change depending on the various phases of the pandemic
+Back in April, Spahn appealed for increased understanding for difficult political decisions during the coronavirus crisis.
+He also warned that measures were likely to change depending on the various phases of the pandemic.

 mvb/nm (dpa, KNA, AFP)